Contributory negligence in workers compensation claims

 If a worker's injuries are partially their own fault, a court may find them contributorily negligent.
 Insurance companies could try and argue workers are to blame for what went wrong and in doing so, any compensation payment could be reduced depending on how the fault is split between the employer and the worker.

 In the 2015 case Kennedy v Queensland Alumina Limited. injured worker Paul Kennedy was found partly at fault for his injuries.
-However, even though Paul was partially responsibility for causing the injuries he suffered, his employer is still responsible for providing a safe working environment.
+However, even though Paul was partially responsible for causing the injuries he suffered, his employer is still responsible for providing a safe working environment.
 Because of this, Paul was able to access a partial compensation payment.